GjjvdBurg/SyncRNG/README.md

 ### Sampling with replacement

-Sampling with replacement requires us to generate a random index for the array.
+Sampling with replacement simply means generating random array indices.
 Note that these values are not (necessarily) the same as what is returned from R's ``sample`` function, even if we specify SyncRNG as the user-defined RNG (see above).

 R:
 ```r